ComNets-Bremen/inbaverSim/README.md

   <img src="res/images/proto-stack.png" width="500"/>
 </p>

-- Application: All CCN based applications are deployed at this layer
+- **Application**: All CCN based applications are deployed at this layer
-- Forwarding: The fowarding mechanism described in [RFC 8569](https://tools.ietf.org/html/rfc8569) or any other custom CCN forwarding mechanism is implemented at this layer
+- **Forwarding**: The fowarding mechanism described in [RFC 8569](https://tools.ietf.org/html/rfc8569) or any other custom CCN forwarding mechanism is implemented at this layer
-- Transport: This layer implements different transports that connect nodes to deliver CCN packets.
+- **Transport**: This layer implements different transports that connect nodes to deliver CCN packets.
 Currently, two transports are supported - wired and wireless transports

 The picture below shows the **inbaverSim** node model architecture in OMNeT++.